-Epiphany's philosophy on athletics includes open tryouts, which means that if a no-cut policy.
-"No-cut" means that a student wishes to compete on an athletic team and will adhere to the Scholar-Athlete's Code, then there is a place for that individual to participate.
+Epiphany's philosophy on athletics includes open tryouts, which means that if a student wishes to compete on an athletic team and will adhere to the Scholar-Athlete's Code, then there is a place for that individual to participate.
 This policy does not include any guarantees regarding playing time.
 The head coach will make the final decision about playing time, and scholar-athletes and parents are expected to honor these decisions.
 Furthermore, during the season, any athlete who violates the Scholar-Athlete Code or the school's Honor Code may receive limited playing time or be dismissed from the team.